Updated January 2018

 Every lender will be different when it comes to their requirements for a conventional loan.
 In most cases, a credit score of at least 680 is necessary in order to qualify.

 Some lenders who are willing to take a certain level of risk, will allow a lower credit score, but you will pay for it in other areas.
 For instance, you may have a higher interest rate than someone with a higher credit score or you will have to pay a fee, such as an origination fee in order to make up for the risk level of your loan.

-Most areas will also be restricted to a loan amount of $417,000 or lower, with the exception of certain high cost areas, which will allow a higher maximum loan amount.
+Most areas will also be restricted to a loan amount of $453,100 or lower (for one-unit properties, maximum conforming loan limit 2018 ), with the exception of certain high-cost areas, which will allow a higher maximum loan amount.